-If our sleep disorder doctor feels it is necessary, he may arrange for additional testing, such as an overnight sleep study.
+If our sleep disorder doctor feels it is necessary, they may arrange for additional testing, such as an overnight sleep study.

 Overnight sleep studies

-An overnight sleep study is a test that looks at what happens to your child’s body when he is sleeping.
+An overnight sleep study is a test that looks at what happens to your child’s body when they are sleeping.
 Your child’s doctor will use the test results to diagnose any sleep or breathing disorder that is evident.

 Overnight sleep studies are painless and performed overnight in a private room at a Children’s facility with a parent present.
 They are covered by most insurance companies and require a physician referral or a previous daytime sleep consultation with one of our sleep medicine doctors.
 Our overnight sleep study team can be reached at 404-785-2974.

 Do you experience bedtime battles with your little one?
 Moments like this have led more parents to consider melatonin for a quick-and-easy fall-asleep solution for their kids.
 Find out if melatonin is safe for your child.melatonin-and-safe-sleep

 Sleep is just as important as food and water for a child to have the energy it takes to grow up strong and healthy.
 Sleep deprivation increases hormones that make us crave food high in fat, sugar and salt, which can lead to a greater risk for obesity.
 Additionally, kids who don’t get enough sleep have trouble paying attention, learning and coping with stress.